 The vacation policy of the Town provides for the accumulation of up to thirty (30) days earned vacation leave with such leave being fully vested when earned.
-For the Town, the current portion of the accumulated vacation pay is not considered to be material; therefore, no expenditure or liability has been reported.
+For the Town's government-wide and proprietary funds, an expense and liability for compensated absences and the salary-related payments are recorded as the leave is earned.